yifanc96/GP-PDEs-SparseCholesky/README.md

   coefficients, hard determinant nonlinearities).
 Used by `VarLinElliptic2d` and `MongeAmpere2d`.

-Which variant each PDE uses is baked in; the choice reflects what actually works best for each equation in the paper.
+Which variant each PDE uses is baked in; the choice is made randomly for each equation in the paper.
 The table below
 summarizes:

 | PDE              | ordering variant                | measurement sets in the "big" factor              |